njross/optimizer/README.md

 The circuits fall into three categories.

-1. Components of Shor's factoring oracle: Quantum Fourier Transform (QFT) circuits, adder circuits from the Quipper arithmetic library, and QFT-based adders.
+1. Components of Shor's factoring algorithm: Quantum Fourier Transform (QFT) circuits, adder circuits from the Quipper arithmetic library, and QFT-based adders.
 These circuits can be found in the QFT_and_Adders folder.